-My sons clearly became captivated with the ants, rather than afraid or creeped out by them, which was my goal in teaching them a bit more about the amazing qualities of these small insects.
+My sons became captivated by the ants rather than afraid or creeped out by them, which was my goal in teaching them a bit more about the amazing qualities of these tiny insects.

 The Ants Go Marching (Classic Books With Holes) is one of my favorite songs to sing with my children.
 They giggle, participate in rhyming and counting, and move their bodies!
 I love Childs Play’s Classic Books with Holes.
 The illustrations are fun, and the kids love to follow along.

 - Parts of an Ant 3 Part Cards Printable (Language & Zoology)